View Michael Tarantino's Obituary on RepublicanHerald.com and share memories

 |

-Born in Minersville, July 27, 1940, he was a son of the late Carmen and Anna (Spina) Tarantino.
+Born in Pottsville, July 26, 1964, he was a son of Michael L. and Phyllis Marie (Greenberg) Tarantino.

-Michael was a graduate of Minersville High School, and worked as a union boilermaker.
+He was a graduate of Schuylkill Haven High School, Class of 1982; and attended Thaddeus Stevens Trade School.

-Michael loved to entertain his friends and family at his swimming pool, vacationing with his family, shooting pool with his buddies on the D&D Pool Team and attending his great-grandchildren's sporting and musical events.

-In addition to his parents, Michael was preceded in death by his son, Michael T. Tarantino; siblings, Connie Dennick, Joseph and Louise Tarantino.
+Michael served in the Army, and had worked as an electrical contractor.

-In addition to his wife, he is survived by two daughters, Michele Long and husband, Clay, Schuylkill Haven, and Tracy Nassar and husband, David, Colorado; grandchildren, Melissa Thompson and her husband, Michael, Amanda Long and her husband, Jay Hess, Zachary Nassar and his wife, Kelsey, and Weston Nassar; two great-grandchildren, Madison and Carter Thompson; a brother, Alfred "Fritzy" Tarantino, Minersville.
+In addition to his parents, Michael is survived by two sisters, Michele Long and husband, Clay, Schuylkill Haven, and Tracy Nassar and husband, David, Colorado; companion, Yvette Pidella, Greeley, Colo.; nieces and nephews.

-Services and interment will be privately held at the family's convenience.
-At the family's request, donations in Michael's memory may be sent to , 501 St. Jude Place, Memphis, TN 38105-9959.
+A Celebration of Life memorial service was conducted at St. Patrick's Presbyterian Church in Greeley, Colo.
+Memorial contributions may be made to St. Patrick's Presbyterian Church, where Michael was a member, and sent to 803 10th Ave., Greeley, CO 80631.
 Expressions of sympathy may be forwarded by visiting www.gsesfuneralhomes.com.
-Geschwindt-Stabingas Funeral Home Inc. has been entrusted with arrangements with cremation services provided by Riverside Cremation Services LLC, both in Schuylkill Haven.

 Sign the guest book at